add-my-pet/SI/README.md

 VU University Amsterdam, de Boelelaan 1087, 1081 HV, The Netherlands
 $^\ast$ Corresponding author: bas.kooijman@vu.nl

 In this document the code used generating each of the 13 figures is listed.
-The code works Matlab\textsuperscript{\textcopyright} and with free open source DEBtool\_M software - \url{https://debtool.debtheory.org/docs/index.html}.
+The code works Matlab and with free open source DEBtool_M software: https://debtool.debtheory.org/docs/index.html.

-Code was run with Matlab^\textcopyright R2021a.
+Code was run with Matlab R2021a.

 *  mydata_F2S_exp.m - From loss function to survivor function for the exponential model.
 Calls exprnd.m and exponential.m